IslamAlsawaftah/reading-notes/MVC.md

 # Bootstrap

 Bootstrap is a powerful, feature-packed frontend toolkit.
-Build anything—from prototype to production—in minutes.
+Build anythingâ€”from prototype to productionâ€”in minutes.

 Bootstrap utilizes Sass for a modular and customizable architecture.
 Import only the components you need, enable global options like gradients and shadows, and write your own CSS with our variables, maps, functions, and mixins.